altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~She recounted her dream.~
-~Lists she made while in the dream were still just as fresh as any other.~ ~She closed her eyes - her message still written off to her left,~ `Had another dream,
+~Lists she made while in the dream were still just as fresh as any other.~ ~She closed her eyes - her message still written off to her left,~ `['Had another dream',
-That police officer was in it,
+'That police officer was in it',
-Sort of....
+'Sort of....'
-How can I wake you?`
+'How can I wake you?']`
 *She tapped her foot ideally, watching the luggage getting picked up.*
 ~The people moved like ants.~
 ~A rhythm each individual wasn’t aware of, but any outside observer was.~